setuabhi/DataStr/src/SystemDesign/FactoryDesign/Factory.md

-1. The Factory Design Pattern is a creational design pattern that provides a way to create objects without specifying the exact class of the object in the client code.
+1. Factory design pattern came in picture when we needed Centralized Object Creation and hide object creation from client, basically it's encapsulation of object creation
-2. This pattern defines an interface or abstract class for creating an object, but allows subclasses to alter the type of objects that will be created.
+2. The Factory Design Pattern is a creational design pattern that provides a way to create objects without specifying the exact class of the object in the client code.

 we have 3 thing here.
 1. Interface